jfrog/jfrog-mission-control-2.0/ReplicationScript/README.md

 - replicationtype

-  User specifies "push" or pull replication.
+  User specifies "push" or "pull" replication.

-- packagetype
-  Specify which   package type you will be using

 - replicationUrl

   User provides a string of a repository URL.
-For Pull, provide the URL of the repository you want to proxy (required).
+For Pull, this is not needed.
 For push, specify the target URL.

 - eventbased